NAME

 - Allows the user to send an arbitrary SCSI CDB to any device.
 The

-argument to specify the CDB.
+cmdfunction requires the-cargument to specify the CDB.
 Other arguments are optional, depending on the command type.
 The command and data specification syntax is documented in cam_cdbparse(3).
-NOTE: If the CDB specified causes data to be transferred to or from the SCSI device in question, you MUST specify either-i
+NOTE: If the CDB specified causes data to be transferred to or from the SCSI device in question, you MUST specify either-ior-o.- -ccmd [args]

 - Turn on CAM debugging printfs in the kernel.
 This requires

-in your kernel config file.
+options CAMDEBUGin your kernel config file.
 WARNING: enabling debugging printfs currently causes an EXTREME number of kernel printfs.
 You may have difficulty turning off the debugging printfs once they start, since the kernel will be busy printing messages and unable to service other requests quickly.
-Thedebug
+Thedebugfunction takes a number of arguments:- -I

 - Enable CAM_DEBUG_INFO printfs.